saylordotorg/course_prsm107/Unit01.md

+---
+layout: default
+title: "PRSM107: Crisis Communication"
+course_description: "This course is designed for practical applications of crisis communication principles, which can be used to protect and defend a company or organization facing a problem or challenge that threatens to harm its brand or reputation."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Crisis Communication Introduction** <span id="1"></span> *The resources assigned for Unit 1 will give you the basic framework for understanding crisis communication and its application in a professional